wp-plugins/wp-attention-boxes/readme.txt

 = The Newly designed Settings Page doesn't look like the one in the screenshot = Please click the browser refresh button (f5 if you're on Windows), and if that doesn't do it, clear your Browser Cache, so that the new CSS styles will overwrite the ones that are still cached by your browser.

-= The preview box in the setting page doesn't seem to reflect the change I just made = Yes, this is how the Javascript onchange event works.. after you change a CSS element, you'll need to tab out of the field - then the preview box will update itself.
+= The preview box in the new 0.4 setting page doesn't seem to reflect the change I just made = Yes, this is how the Javascript onchange event works.. after you change a CSS element, you'll need to tab out of the field - then the preview box will update itself.

 = I notice, with this version 0.4, that I now need to specify "px" in the border width = Yes, this way the more knowledgeable users in CSS can use other measurement units such as "em".
  If you do, by chance, enter in just a number by itself, I added a validation routine that automatically tacks on "px".
 But you can use px, em, or whatever.
-Bottom Line: You shouldn't need to do anything when  you upgrade, install routine should automatically upgrade your current border settings to "1px" (if it was just 1, you get the drift)
+Bottom Line: You won't need to do anything when you upgrade to 0.4 - the install routine should automatically upgrade your current border settings to "1px" (if it was just 1, you get the drift)

 = What if I use the Visual Editor when creating pages/posts ? =
 This plugin only works when in the Html editor - i.e. this is basically for users who prefer the HTML tab of the editor, or at least switch to it for tools like this one.